Cyp9715/DeleteNewline/README.md

 Unfortunately, PDFs have newlines that prevent translators from recognizing the text.
 this project was created to easily delete these newline characters.

-you can use other programs or websites, but probably this program is the best for the convenience of the features it provides.
+You can use other programs or websites, but the convenience provided by DeleteNewline will be the best.

 ## Development environment
 .NET : 6.0 LTS